 Big-name email services like Gmail and Yahoo don’t provide end-to-end encryption.
 Some say it’s because they want the ability to read your messages.

 The common explanation is much simpler: Watertight encryption is hard to implement, and it requires all correspondents to participate.
 If your email uses encryption but mine doesn’t, the process isn’t end-to-end.
 At some point, your message will be vulnerable.

-If encrypting your emails is important to you, you’ll need to switch to a service like ProtonMail, Mailfence, Tutanota, SCRYPTmail or Hushmail.
+If encrypting your emails is important to you, you’ll need to switch to a secure service like StartMail, ProtonMail, Mailfence, Tutanota, SCRYPTmail or Hushmail.
 With StartMail, you can send encrypted emails in just one click to anyone on your contacts list.
 To try StartMail free for 7 days and get a whopping 50% off your first year, go to StartMail.com/Kim.

 You can also send encrypted messages in Outlook.
 Here’s how to encrypt a single message:

 - Then, enable the Encrypt message contents and attachments feature.

 Up to now, we’ve talked about protecting your browsing history.
 Now let’s dive into your location history.